polywrap/documentation/src/docs/tutorials/create-wraps/uniswapv3-to-polywrap.md

 The Build Manifest lets you customize the build process.
 The Meta Manifest lets you add meta-data to your project, like a description and a link to your repo.

-For the Uniswap v3 wrapper, we left the `polywrap.yaml` manifest and the Build Manifest unchanged.
-We added detail to the Meta Manifest much later, when wrapper development was largely complete.
+For the Uniswap v3 wrap, we left the `polywrap.yaml` manifest and the Build Manifest unchanged.
+We added detail to the Meta Manifest much later, when wrap development was largely complete.

 ## Writing the interface in a GraphQL Schema